What is Insulated Wire?

 Insulated Wire, What’s Protecting Your Cable?

-There are varieties of wires and cables as well as wire and cable insulations.
-Insulated wire or cable consists of a non-conductive material or some other kind of material that is resistant to an electric current.
-It surrounds and protects the wire and cable inside.
+There are varieties of available insulations for wire and cable.
+Insulated wire or cable is coated with a non-conductive material that is resistant to an electric current, which surrounds and protects the wire and cable inside.

-Dielectric is what is often referred to in radio frequency cables.
-Cable and wire insulation prevents the insulated wire’s current from coming into contact with other conductors.
-It preserves the wire material against environmental threats and resists electrical leakage.
-There are three major categories of wire insulation, each with a variety of styles within.
+Cable and wire insulation prevents the wire’s current from coming into contact with other conductors, it preserves the wire material against environmental threats and resists electrical leakage.
+There are three major categories of wire insulation, each with a variety of styles.
 These include plastic, fluoropolymers, and rubber.

 |Plenum Polyvinyl Chloride (Plenum PVC)||Plenum PVC, yet another polyvinyl chloride wire insulation material, is great for use in building spaces behind dropped ceilings or raised floors, which are left open to allow for air circulation.|